 For example, if a veggie has 20 grams of carbohydrates in it and 10 grams of fiber, it only has 10 grams net carbs.

 Raw or fresh vegetables will have more fiber which will lower the net carb amount per cup.
 You really do get more nutrition and feel "more full" when you eat raw vegetables instead of canned.

 Yes, you can eat frozen vegetables on keto.

 Read the labels before you buy and cook them.
 Some "steamable" bags of veggies are coated with flours and starches to give them a better texture - and this increases their net carb amounts.

-Vegetables are such an important part of the keto diet.
-They provide fiber, vitamins, minerals, and so many nutrients that our bodies need.
+Vegetables are such an important part of the keto diet because of their many health benefits.
+They provide dietary fiber, vitamins, minerals, and so many nutrients that our bodies need.
 Just be careful when you cook vegetables and eat the ones with the lowest carb amounts.

 - Sauteed Green Beans And Mushrooms are a quick and easy side dish that only has 6g net carbs per serving.

 - Keto Cauliflower Mexican Rice has a bit of spice and tastes perfect with some tacos.